 The Elite also differs externally with carbon grey side skirts and wheel arches, and a rear metallic skid plate.

-Going for a Kona Highlander brings high beam assist, which automatically dims when sensing vehicles ahead, to the Hyundai SmartSense package.
+Going for a Kona Highlander brings high beam assist, which automatically dims when sensing vehicles ahead.

 The Highlander also gains a power-operated sunroof, power adjustment for the front seats, heating and ventilation to both front seats, a heated steering wheel, and a head-up display lets you see your speed and other driving information near eye level on the windscreen.